 The Charter provides a framework for the Metropolitan Government in Nashville to serve the needs of two service districts: (i) the General Services District ("GSD") and (ii) the Urban Services District ("USD").
 The GSD embraces the entire area of Davidson County and is taxed to support those services, functions and debt obligations, which are deemed properly chargeable to the whole population.
 Such services include general administration, police, fire protection, courts, jails, health, welfare, hospitals, streets and roads, traffic, schools, parks and recreation, auditoriums, public housing, urban renewal, planning and public libraries.
 The original USD conformed to the corporate limits of the City of Nashville as they existed on April 1, 1963, the date of consolidation.
-The residents of the USD are charged an additional tax to support those services, functions and debt obligations, which benefit only the USD.
+The residents of the USD are charged an additional tax to support those services functions and debt obligations, which benefit only the USD.
 Such services include additional police and fire protection, storm sewers, street lighting and refuse collection.
-The Charter provides: "The area of the Urban Services District may be expanded and its territorial limits extended by annexation whenever particular areas of the General Services District come to need urban services, and the Metropolitan Government becomes able to provide such services within a reasonable period which shall be not greater than one year after ad valorem taxes in the annexed area become due."
+The Charter provides: "The area of the Urban Services District may be expanded and its territorial limits extended by annexation whenever particular areas of the General Services within a reasonable period which shall be not greater than one year after ad valorem taxes in the annexed area become due."
 Since April 1, 1963, the area of the USD has been expanded from 72 square miles to 184 square miles.